Asbjoedt/CLISC/README.md

 ### General
 * Include or exclude subdirectories recursively
 * Output results in CSV logs
-* Your spreadsheets are packaged in a new archivable directory (using only Count function will not copy any files)
 * Password protected or otherwise unreadable spreadsheets will not be converted or compared, but they will be copied to the new archivable directory

 ## Dependencies